serokell/servant-util/servant-util/README.md

 ```

 and `instance Buildable (ForResponseLog *)` for all types appearing as a response.
-Note that semantics of `ForResponseLog` newtype wrapper is displaying reasonable part of
+Note that semantics of `ForResponseLog` newtype wrapper is displaying a reasonable part of
-a response, not too little to stay informative but not too large in order not to litter
+a response: not too little to stay informative, not too large in order to keep logs small.
-logs.

 ```haskell